seidelj/mht/README.md

 ##In stata
 Make sure your current directory contains
 * listetal.ado -- this initializes the stata comand "listetal" for usage from the command line or do file
-* llistetal.mlib -- the required matalab functions that perform the computation
+* llistetal.mlib -- the required mata functions that perform the computation

 If it is your first time running the code, ensure that mata knows to look in llisetetal.mlib